Three Wishes poster

 The inciting incident occurs at 14 minutes when Jeanne accidentally hits a mysterious drifter named Jack McCloud with her car.
 He's traveling with his injured dog Betty, and both are hurt in the accident, disrupting the family's routine existence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Jeanne actively chooses to let Jack stay longer and become part of their household.
+This reveals the protagonist's commitment to Jeanne actively chooses to let Jack stay longer and become part of their household.
 He begins working odd jobs around the neighborhood, integrating into their lives rather than just recovering and leaving., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Jack collapses from his terminal illness, and the family faces the devastating reality that he is dying.
 The dream of their newfound family unit shatters, and they must confront loss and grief., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.